Our Key Personnel

 • Musicians Association of Malawi

-Areas of expertise
+Main Areas of expertise

 Top Matters

-• Successfully represented clients in employment matters involving claims in millions of US$ taken out by former employees who formed part of the top brass.
+• Successfully defended clients in employment matters involving claims in millions of US$ taken out by former employees who formed part of the top brass.
 Apart from involving senior employees, the matter involved novel areas of employment law and could have resulted in huge potential liability for the client.

-• Represented a big Malawian insurance broker in a matter where they have been sued for allegedly, failing to arrange insurance for tobacco which was being transported to China and was allegedly damaged at sea.
+• Represented a big Malawian insurance broker in a matter where they have been sued for allegedly failing to arrange insurance for tobacco which was being transported to China and was allegedly damaged at sea.
 The amounts involved are large and the case is complex.
 The tobacco was alleged to have been damaged at sea aboard a South African owned ship.
-Mr Njobvu had to work closely with the client’s South African based lawyer.
+Davis had to work closely with the client’s South African based lawyer.
 Matter is currently awaiting judgement before the Commercial Division of the High Court of Malawi

 • Successfully represented a conglomerate in an action for control and/or ownership of a joint venture company valued in billions of Malawi Kwacha (Millions of US$).
 This matter involved application of contract as well as company law principles.
-The Claimants’ action was dismissed in the High Court, and they appealed to the Supreme Court of Appeal for Malawi.
+The Claimants’ action against the client was dismissed in the High Court, and they appealed to the Supreme Court of Appeal for Malawi.

 • Successfully represented a local bank in a claim by a customer for alleged breach of contract and/or negligence.
 The matter was very important for the client not only because of the amounts involved (millions of US$) but also because it was touching on client’s business reputation.